MD Program Academic Calendar: Online Only

 All institution-wide University policies can be found on the Governing Council website.

-The rules and regulations of the MD Program are referenced in this Policies, Statements and Guidelines section of this Calendar.
+The rules and regulations of the MD Program are referenced in this Academic Regulations section of this Calendar.
 In applying to the MD Program, the student assumes certain responsibilities to the University and the Faculty and, if admitted and registered, shall be subject to all rules, regulations and policies referenced in the Calendar, as amended from time to time.

 More information about students’ rights and responsibilities can be found on the Office of the Vice-Provost, Students website.